Angle between two random segments: Introduction

 Previously, Garwood and Tanner \cite{garwood19582800} found the density of the distance $D$ between $P$ and $Q$,

-In both works the \textit{infinitisimal strategy} is used to determine the densities of considered lengths, which consists in the following idea: if $f(w)$ is the density of the random variable $W$ then, intuitively, $f(w)dw$ is the probability that $W\in[w,w+dw]$.
+In both works the \textit{infinitesimal strategy} is used to determine the densities of considered lengths, which consists in the following idea: if $f(w)$ is the density of $W$ then, intuitively, $f(w)dw$ is the probability that $W\in[w,w+dw]$.

-In this manuscript, the \textit{random segments} are defined with the same mechanism proposed by Garwood and Holroyd, two independent and uniformly distributed points on the unit circle are joined to form a segment.
-Generating two independent segments in this way, we compute the density of the angle between them when they intersect, see Figure \ref{fig:mie24may0940}{.a}.
+In this manuscript, a \textit{random segment} is generated by joining two independent points uniformly distributed in the unit disk, following the mechanism used by Garwood and Holroyd.
+Two independent labeled segments are generated in this way, and we study the angle between their orientation vectors when the segments intersect; see Figure~\ref{fig:mie24may0940}.